Singapore has earned its reputation as one of the best shopping destinations in the world.

 The five buildings represent a hand while the Fountain of Wealth resembles a gold ring held in the palm of this hand.

 Explore Suntec City Mall’s interesting layout, shops, and recreation options for a fun day for the whole family.

 - Duck & Hippo – See the highlights of Singapore on an open-air bus tour with Duck & Hippo.
 This fun tour company conducts regular tours starting at Suntec City Mall.
 Hit all the landmarks on one of their Hippo tours, or take a land-and-sea tour on the Duck bus.

 - Fountain of Wealth – The Fountain of Wealth is the centerpiece of the Suntec City Mall complex.
 Waterfalls from the ridges of a huge ring into a smaller, central ring.
 The fountain really comes alive at night as it lights up and gives off a brilliant glow.

 - Health and wellness – Head over to Suntec City Mall for a makeover at one of their beauty salons.
 Then, unwind at a yoga class or massage parlor, both of which can be found within the complex.

-- Amazing dining options – Like many shopping centers in Singapore, Suntec City Mall has an extensive catalogue of eateries and bars.
-Explore the stalls of Pasarbella, indulge your sweet tooth at Awfully Chocolate, or sit down at any of the hundreds of establishments here.
+- Amazing dining options – Like many shopping centers in Singapore, Suntec City Mall has an extensive catalog of eateries and bars.
+Explore the stalls of Pasarbella, indulge your sweet tooth at Awfully Chocolate, or sit down at any of the food stores here.